tmeiczin/reliqua/README.md

 $ reliqua-example
 ```

-From here the swagger-ui will be available at
+From here the openapi-ui will be available at

 ````
 http://localhost:8000/docs/